tordans/maproulette-backend/README.md

 ## Contributing

-Please fork the project and submit pull requests on the `develop` branch.
+Please fork the project and submit a pull request.

-See the code style conventions at https://github.com/osmlab/maproulette/wiki/Code-style-conventions

 ### Frameworks used